| ← C7: Computer Science as a Discipline | ↑ Table of Contents ↑ | C8: Inside Data → |

 Test your updated page thoroughly to confirm that it works as desired.

-EXERCISE 7.3: Confirm that the Web page from EXAMPLE 7.2 behaves as described by clicking the "See in Browser" button and converting the default foot to meters.
-Then, use the page to convert the following numbers of feet to meters:
+EXERCISE 7.3: Confirm that this page behaves as described by clicking the "See in Browser" button and calculating the side lengths and perimeter using the default points.
+Use the page to determine the perimeter of a triangle with corners (5,5), (12,10) and (10,15).

-When a calculation is needed more than once, a general-purpose function can remove redundancy and simplify the code.
-Consider the Pick-4 page from Chapter X6 (EXAMPLE 6.7).
+As the Triangle page demonstrated, a general-purpose function can remove redundancy and simplify the code when a calculation is needed more than once.
+Another example of this is the Pick-4 page from Chapter X6 (EXAMPLE 6.7).
 Since four different balls needed to be drawn, there were four statements that contained the same expression:

 pick1 = Math.floor(numBalls*Math.random() + 1);